Football: Liverpool on the ropes as PSG close in on Champions League knockouts

 SPURS BACK FROM DEAD

-Christian Eriksen brought Tottenham Hotspur back from the dead after scoring the winner in a pulsating clash with Inter Milan at Wembley.
+Harry Kane said Tottenham Hotspur will go "all guns blazing" at Barcelona in two weeks time after Christian Eriksen brought his side back from the dead with the late winner in a pulsating clash with Inter Milan at Wembley.

 Mauricio Pocchetino's side go level on seven points with Inter but move above them into second in Group B thanks to their head-to-head away goals and now need to match Inter's result in the final week to qualify.